 In March I published a modest glossary, “Churchill Derangement Syndrome: A is for Aryans, R is to Racism.”
 How far “CDS” has progressed since may be seen by a correspondent who replied: “N is for nuking the Maralinga people.”

 I seriously investigated this charge, which was new to me.
-I carefully read the link above, and about Australians who witnessed the 1952 nuclear tests and preserved them in memory.
+I carefully read the link above, and about Australians who witnessed and remembered the 1952 nuclear tests.
 The Churchill Documents and several scholars offer accurate data.
 Conclusions:

 (1) You can’t have nuclear weapons without testing whether they work.
 (2) Australian permission for testing in the uninhabited Monte Bello islands was sought in 1950 by Prime Minister Clement Attlee.
 (3) Churchill had replaced Attlee when the tests occurred: two on the islands in 1952, two in the Great Victoria Desert in 1953.